jaredwray/ecto/README.md

 ### Markdown

-Markdown is a bit differnt as it will not have some of the complexities such as `data` objects or partials and layouts.
+Markdown is a bit different as it will not have some of the complexities such as `data` objects or partials and layouts.
 To render markdown it is this easy:

 ```javascript
 let ecto = Ecto();